 The Robert Deverall Chemical and Environmental Technology Scholarships sponsored by CCIL, established on December 17, 2014

-1) The Robert Deverall Chemical and Environmental Technology Scholarship - First Year Achievement Award, going to someone entering 2nd year
+- The Robert Deverall Chemical and Environmental Technology Scholarship – First Year Achievement Award, going to a candidate entering 2nd year

-2) The Robert Deverall Chemical and Environmental Technology Scholarships - Second Year Achievement Award, a graduating award for someone completing the 2-year program
+- The Robert Deverall Chemical and Environmental Technology Scholarships – Second Year Achievement Award, which is a graduating award for someone completing the 2-year program

 - In both cases, the award is based on academic achievement but should also consider the student’s overall qualities and thus based on one or more of the following: extra-curricular involvement within BCIT, community involvement (i.e. volunteer activities) and/or communication capabilities.

 Both annual scholarships will be in the amount of $2,500.00 each.

 First Year Achievement Award – 2019

 I would like to take this opportunity to thank you for your generosity in funding The Robert Deverall Chemical and Environmental Technology Scholarship – First Year Achievement Award.
 I am very honored to be the recipient of this award.

 I am currently majoring in Chemical and Environmental Technology program at BICT with hopes of becoming a laboratory expert.
 The financial assistance you provided will be of great help to me in living here Vancouver with my family, and it will allow me to concentrate more of my time for studying.

 Thank you again for your thoughtful and generous gift.
 I promise you I will work very hard and eventually contribute to our society as a chemical and/or environmental laboratory professional.